 So, one year, when I had some leftover turkey, I decided it was time to try my hand at making a homemade turkey pot pie.
 Every morsel was positively scrumptious, and we didn’t have any leftovers!
 The center is hearty with turkey, peas, carrots, and green beans, and the crust is super flaky and mouthwatering.

-I have a feeling once you try this easy turkey pot pie, you are going to say “goodbye” to all the boxed processed options out there.
-They genuinely don’t even compare to how good this leftover turkey pot pie is.
+I have a feeling once you try this easy turkey pie, you are going to say “goodbye” to all the boxed processed options out there.
+They genuinely don’t even compare to how good this keto recipe really is.

-First Step: Combine the turkey meat, cauliflower rice, green beans, peas, corn, shredded carrot, sour cream, mayo, and bouillon powder in a deep pie pan.
+First Step: Combine the turkey meat, cauliflower rice, green beans, peas, corn, shredded carrot, sour cream, mayo, and bouillon powder in a deep pie pan or baking dish.

 Second Step: Place the mozzarella cheese and cream cheese in a microwave-safe bowl and heat until they are melted.
 Stir as needed.